 1 Tbsp of sherry vinegar = 1 Tbsp of rice vinegar.

 However, be sure to select unseasoned rice vinegar when you’re using this alternative.
-A lot of rice vinegars are seasoned with salt, sugars, and spices to better suit Asian dishes.
+Most kinds of rice vinegar are seasoned with salt, sugars, and spices to better suit Asian dishes.
 Because of this extra flavor, seasoned rice vinegar won’t impart the same flavor profile as an unseasoned one.

 2. Red Wine or White Wine Vinegar